fryagbye/tinderboxlspserver/README.md

-### 4. Definition & References (Stub)
+### 4. Definition & References
-- Basic support for jumping to definitions of local variables and functions (heuristics).
+- **Go to Definition**: Jump to the definition of user-defined functions, variables, and arguments within the document.
+- **Scope Awareness**: Context-sensitive jumping that correctly resolves variables even when multiple functions share the same identifier names.

 ## Configuration